 Assessment and collection of fees are the responsibilities of the SPTC staff.
 A copy of the Fee Schedule (see Appendix B) is sent to all potential clients with the referral form.
 Fee assessments are clarified with clients during the first SPTC appointment and a Fee Agreement (see Appendix B) is signed by parents or guardians.
-Fees are collected by the SPTC Coordinator.
-A receipt is given to the client.
-Fees are credited to the School Psychology Training Clinic Practicum and are used for practicum supplies.
+Fees are collected by clinic staff and a receipt is given to the client.
+Fees are credited to the School Psychology Training Clinic and are used for practicum supplies.